joel-st/shp-icon/README.md

 ## Description

-This plugin allows you to use SVG icons within WordPress as Shortcode and/or as Gutenberg Block.
+This plugin allows you to use SVG icons within WordPress as shortcode and/or as Gutenberg Block.

 ## Usage